leonchen-2019/TMC/README.md

 # TMC
-This is a blog where record my speech script in TMC.
+This is a project which records my speech script in TMC.